-6.15.
-In 2021, the Town Council worked with local school children to develop a Borehamwood Children's Climate Emergency Manifesto (Figure 11).
+6.17.
+In 2021, the Town Council worked with local school children to develop a Borehamwood and Elstree Children's Climate Emergency Manifesto (Figure 12).

-What we want our politicians and the government to do:

-- Incentivise businesses and corporations to reduce carbon emissions and fossil fuel use.
+Figure 12: Extract from the Borehamwood Children's Climate Emergency Manifesto, 2021 what we want our politicians and the government to do: Incentivise businesses and corporations to reduce carbon emissions and fossil fuel use.
 Stop excessive food packaging and ban them from dumping sewage and waste into public water systems.
-If that doesn't work, impose sanctions and a major clamp down. - 2.
-Subsidise electric car purchasing and solar panels on domestic homes so that they are more affordable.
+If that doesn't work, impose sanctions and a major clamp down.
+2. Subsidise electric car purchasing and solar panels on domestic homes so that they are more affordable.
 Encourage people to move away from petrol car use, eventually banning it.
 Create more low emission zones and free public transport at weekends.
-Move to a 100% green public transport system. - 3.
-Stop building on our green belt, engage in a mass tree-planting programme, encourage vegetarianism or veganism and ban factory farming.
-No one should go hungry. - 4.
-Move faster towards renewable energy; introduce tougher laws on littering, smoking, household plastic consumption.
-Create laws that everything produced in the economy be renewable and recyclable and that the media dedicate more time to the practical steps society can take to counter climate change. - 5.
-Climate Change to become the heart of government policy-making, no more greenwashing, hypocrisy or publicity stunts.
+Move to a 100% green public transport system.
+3. Stop building on our green belt, engage in a mass tree-planting programme, encourage vegetarianism or veganism and ban factory farming.
+No one should go hungry.
+4. Move faster towards renewable energy; introduce tougher laws on littering, smoking, household plastic consumption.
+Create laws that everything produced in the economy be renewable and recyclable and that the media dedicate more time to the practical steps society can take to counter climate change.
+5. Climate Change to become the heart of government policy-making, no more greenwashing, hypocrisy or publicity stunts.
 Climate agreements must be genuine and transformative.
 No more blah blah blah.
 We are running out of time.